-Residents are permitted to keep common household pets in the dwelling apartment (subject to the provisions in 24 CFR Part 243 and the pet policy promulgated under 24 CFR Section 243.20).
-SERVICE or ASSISTANCE animals are not considered pets and are not required to comply with the provisions of the Pet Policy.
+Residents are permitted to keep common household pets in the dwelling apartment (subject to 24 CFR Part 243 provisions and the pet policy promulgated under 24 CFR Section 243.20).
+Service or Assistance animals are not considered pets and are not required to comply with the provisions of the Pet Policy.
 Service or Assistance animals are those animals specifically required to assist individuals with documented disabilities.
 Please notify Management if you require a Service or Assistance animal.